jboss-dockerfiles/business-central/kie-server/showcase/README.md

 Once having a KIE Drools Workbench or a jBPM Workbench application container running, you can run several execution server instances linked with your workbench by running:

-    # NOTE: Consider 'drools-wb' as the name of your Drools workbench running container.
+    # NOTE: Consider 'business-central-wb' as the name of your busines-central-showcase workbench running container.
-    docker run -p 8180:8080 -d --name kie-server --link drools-wb:kie-wb jboss/kie-server-showcase:latest
+    docker run -p 8180:8080 -d --name kie-server --link business-central-wb:kie-wb quay.io/kiegroup/kie-server-showcase:latest

-Note: Port `8080` is bind to port `8180` on the docker host considering that `drools-wb` container is already using it.
+Note: Port `8080` is bind to port `8180` on the docker host considering that `business-central-wb` container is already using it.

 As in the above example, the use of the link alias `kie-wb` produces:

-* Use of your `drools-wb` container as the controller for the execution server.
+* Use of your `business-central-wb` container as the controller for the execution server.
-* The repository in the Maven settings, for consuming your artifacts from the `drools-wb` container, is automatically set.
+* The repository in the Maven settings, for consuming your artifacts from the `business-central-wb` container, is automatically set.

 So at the point the execution server container is up and running, this server instance will be automatically detected and available in your Drools/jBPM Workbench application, so you can deploy and run your application rules, etc into it.